Sindhu settles for silver in BWF World Tour Finals, loses to An Seyoung | Sports-Games

 Indian badminton ace P V Sindhu settled for a silver medal at the BWF World Tour Finals after going down meekly against Korean teen sensation An Seyoung in the summit clash, here on Sunday.

-Sindhu, the reigning world champion and two-time Olympic medallist, could neither match the pace nor breach the defense of the world number six Korean, losing 16-21 12-21 in the 40-minute lop-sided clash.
+Sindhu, the reigning world champion and two-time Olympic medallist, could neither match the pace nor breach the defence of the world number six Korean, losing 16-21 12-21 in the 40-minute lop-sided clash.

 It was Sindhu's third successive loss -- all straight games -- to the Korean in as many meetings.